lgonzalezrouco/pti/microservices/README.md

     sudo usermod -aG docker $(whoami)
     newgrp docker

+**WARNING: the newgrp is a trick to avoid the need to log out and log back in order to let the usermod command take effect.
+However, newgrp runs a new shell and the trick only works within that shell (you won't be able to run docker commands in a different shell).**

 Check that Docker is installed and that you can run it without sudo executing:

     docker run hello-world